Separation Anxiety in Children with Special Needs

 What Causes Separation Anxiety in Children with Special Needs?

-Separation anxiety doesn’t occur in a vacuum.
-While every child is different, common contributing factors can include:
+Separation anxiety doesn’t just happen for no reason.
+While every child is different, some common things can make it worse, such as:

 The Importance of Routine in Managing Sensory Processing Issues